rahatyeasinemon/bit-integrations/readme.txt

 Stable tag: 2.3.5
 License: GPLv2 or later

-Automation Plugin for WordPress like Zapier.
+Automation Plugin for WordPress.
 Integration of 80+ Triggers & 150+ Actions.The #1 highest no-code platform Automator plugin in WordPress

 == Description ==

-<strong> Best Zapier Alternative Automation Plugin for WordPress.
+<strong> Best Automation Plugin for WordPress.
 Automate 240+ Individual Platforms.</strong>

 Automate your WordPress workflow with **Bit Integration**: the all-in-one plugin for sending data authomatically to WooCommerce, form builders, CRM, LMS, bookings, spreadsheets, [**webhooks**](https://webhook.is/difference-between-webhook-and-api), social media, email marketing and automation platforms like Zapier and others.
 No technical knowledge needed.
 Automate tasks across 240+ platforms effortlessly.